rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 {% include JB/setup %}

 {% excerpt %}
 After stressing my reading comprehension over the past eight months I've finally finished David Foster Wallace's Infinite Jest.
 The writing is, in a word, impressive.
 Wallace's command of the English language allows him to do things that I've never seen before.
-In this post I'll try to quantify a few of the stylistic features that I think really stood.
+In this post I'll try to quantify a few of the stylistic features that I think really stood out.

 First off, to run these experiments, one needs an electronic version of the book.
 It turns out that these are remarkably easy to find online.
 I ran the .pdf [here](http://nkelber.com/engl295/blog/2012/07/03/playing-with-infinite-jests-corpus-exploring-tradition-literature-electronically/) through [pdftotext](https://en.wikipedia.org/wiki/Pdftotext), imported [nltk](http://www.nltk.org), and got these results: